Learning disability is often confused with mental health problems.

 Family therapy has been found to be useful when a family member with a learning disability has mental health and/or behavioural problems.
 For example, Marshall and Ferris (2012) argue that such family therapy can reduce the strain on family caregivers.

 A number of small-scale studies have shown that interventions can be effective if they are tailored to the individual.
-However, large-scale reliable studies into the effectiveness of different talking therapies with people with a learning disability are needed.
-(Bhaumik et al. 2011; Prout and Browing 2011).
+However, large-scale reliable studies into the effectiveness of different talking therapies with people with a learning disability are needed (Koslowski et al., 2016; Hamers et al., 2018)

-Medication works, but can be used inappropriately - Antipsychotics are a range of medications used to treat severe mental health problems, such as schizophrenia and bipolar (Royal College of Psychiatrists 2016).
+Medication works, but can be used inappropriately - Antipsychotics are a range of medications used to treat severe mental health problems, such as schizophrenia and bipolar (Royal College of Psychiatrists, 2019).
 There is no doubt that such medication can be an effective treatment for psychotic symptoms in people with a learning disability.
-However, evidence also suggests that antipsychotics are often inappropriately prescribed for people with a learning disability (Thalitaya et al. 2011; Varghese and Banerjee 2011).
+However, evidence also suggests that antipsychotics are often inappropriately prescribed for people with a learning disability (Perry et al., 2018; Branford et al., 2019).